 The systematic teaching of phonics has a high priority throughout Foundation Stage and Key Stage 1.
 Phonics is taught daily to all children in Foundation Stage and Key Stage One.
 Staff systematically teach learners the relationship between sounds and the written spelling patterns, or graphemes, which represent them.
 Phonics are displayed in classrooms and this further enhances the rich literacy environment for early readers.
 Intervention is planned for those children who are working below expected levels and children who do not meet the threshold in Y1 in the phonics screening check receive extra daily phonics.
-We use a whole class approach to phonics and have used the Floppy’s Phonics scheme since September 2020 for delivery in Early Years and Year One.
-Floppy’s Phonics is visual, audial and progressive and has an array of reading books available which closely match the phase of phonics that children are currently working within.
-Children in Year 2 recap phase 5 phonics in the autumn term in order to secure their understanding.
+Read Write Inc. is a literacy programme designed and developed by Ruth Miskin, one of the country’s leading authorities on teaching children to read.
+The programme aims to create fluent readers and confident speakers.

 Reading across school: